previder/kubernetes-demo/README.md

 The modules are not a competition, read well what it does before applying a manifest so possible variables are replaced before applying.

 ## Prerequisites
 All module expect your cluster config setup on the ubuntu server.
 Kubectl, Helm and JQ have already been installed and prepared.
+Every command should be executed from the startup server prepared for this demo.
+You do not need to SSH into your cluster.

 ---
 Execute the following command in your home directory of the server to create the base folder.